wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

     - **Prop-based:** Receiving data via props (from `controlPanelProps`) and emitting changes.
     - **Store-based:** Directly reading from and writing to Svelte stores.
   - Should include input validation and clamping logic as needed.
+  - For state passed to `InteractiveExercise` (e.g., `hudProps`, `controlPanelProps`), these props are the primary mechanism for data flow _into_ the constituent parts, especially for initial configuration or less frequently changing data.
+Note that dynamic state for Control Panels should now primarily be managed via Svelte stores.
+  - **Importance of Stores for Complex Reactivity:** For intricate visualizations where multiple components (Scene, HUD, Controls) need to react to shared, dynamic state (like lists of rendered objects, calculated results, etc.), relying solely on prop drilling can lead to reactivity issues or overly complex prop chains.
+Employing Svelte stores for such shared state (e.g., a store for `definedVectors`, `resultantVector`, or control panel inputs like nozzle position) ensures that all subscribed components update reliably when the store changes, significantly simplifying state management and preventing common pitfalls associated with deep prop drilling.
+The `PrinterCalibration`, `VectorBuilder`, and `VectorPrinter` exercises, for instance, transitioned to stores for managing their primary control panel states and other dynamic data to resolve such reactivity challenges and streamline the architecture.
+  - **Exercise-Specific Store Location:** For better encapsulation, place stores specific to a single exercise within that exercise's interaction folder (e.g., `src/lib/components/visualization/interactions/my-new-exercise/myNewExerciseStore.ts`).

 ### 5. `VisContainer.svelte`